Did you know there are more than 190 cryptocurrency exchanges and services in the crypto space right now? You read that right. More than 190!

 Coinmama Fees Structure

 Coinmama Fee: Coinmama’s credit/debit card processor, charges a 5% additional fee (with a minimum cap of USD 10) on each transaction.
 Only Visa/MasterCard are currently supported.
+You can also pay via SEPA which doesn’t encurr such fees.

 The one thing highlighted in the introduction also that Coinmama supports a lot of countries – 188 to be precise – the most by any other crypto service/exchange.
 To check if they provide service in your country, visit here.